 Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Scoliosis is literally a pain in the back.
-Besides having to cope with constant pain, you have to also have to deal with a deformed body.
+Besides having to cope with constant pain, you also have to deal with a deformed body.
 And what hurts most is having to contend with the insensitivity, ignorance, and rejection of the people who should be the ones propping you up.

-Secondary wounding occurs when cruel, ignorant, or insensitive things people say or do when they find out you have some emotional or health issues, without bothering to understand what you are actually going through.
+Secondary wounding occurs when cruel, ignorant, or insensitive things people say or do when they find out you have some emotional or health issues, without bothering to understand what you are going through.

-When it comes to scoliosis, most people don’t understand what is really going on.
+When it comes to scoliosis, most people don’t understand what is going on.
 You have to deal with dismissive and many times outright mean behavior.
 And it hurts worse than your crooked, twisted spine.

 How The Hell Did This Happen